-Briggs, a Whig, was the representative for Massachusetts's 7th congressional district from 1839 to 1843.
+Briggs was the representative for Massachusetts’s 7th congressional district and was a Whig.
+He served from 1839 to 1843.

 From Dec 1831 to Mar 1843, Briggs missed 697 of 3,448 roll call votes, which is 20.2%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1831-Feb 1832||53||1||1.9%||19th|